Azure/azure-powershell/src/RedisCache/RedisCache/help/Get-AzRedisCacheAccessPolicy.md

 # Get-AzRedisCacheAccessPolicy

 ## SYNOPSIS
-Gets the detailed information about access policy/policies of the Redis Cache
+Get the detailed information about Access Policy(s) of the Redis Cache

 ## SYNTAX